 Source: TechCrunch

 Yes.
-Reddit has over 5.16 billion monthly visits and continues to grow globally, especially in the US, India, Brazil, France, and the UK.
+Reddit’s site alone has over 5.16 billion monthly visits and continues to grow globally, especially in the US, India, Brazil, France, and the UK.

-r/funny is the largest user-driven subreddit with around 67 million members. r/announcements has more total subscribers, but it’s an official Reddit channel.
+r/funny is the largest user-driven subreddit with around 67 million members and 4.6 million weekly visitors. r/announcements has more total subscribers, but it’s an official Reddit channel.

 What is Reddit’s main source of revenue?

 Advertising is Reddit’s most dominant source of revenue.
-In Q3 2025, ads made up 94% of Reddit’s total revenue.
+In Q1 2026, Reddit made $625 million through ads alone.

 How does Reddit’s upvote system work?